-Mayor's 10 Initiatives in the Budget
+Initiatives in the Budget

 As we embark on the journey towards Fiscal Year 2024, the City of Lockport, New York, is poised to take significant strides towards enhancing the quality of life for our residents and ensuring the effective and efficient delivery of essential services.
-The Mayor's Recommended Budget for FY 2024 outlines a comprehensive set of initiatives aimed at achieving these goals.
+The Appropriation for FY 2024 outlines a comprehensive set of initiatives aimed at achieving these goals.
 This narrative section will provide an overview of the ten new key initiatives planned for the upcoming fiscal year.